 18. Provide audio system:

-With the help of these audio books, they will get to learn the correct pronunciation too.
-Because just learning the word is not enough, a right pronunciation makes a huge difference into everything.
+With the help of these audiobooks, they will get to learn the correct pronunciation too.
+Because just learning the word is not enough, the right pronunciation makes a huge difference into everything.

 19. Find their strengths:

 Every student is unique and is gifted with various skills and talents.
 As a teacher, this might be a difficult job for you but try to know the strength of each of your students and see if they can use that into their learning.
 Some might be good learning through visuals and images then encourage them to learn images as their aide and few might be good at learning with audio, therefore, encourage them to use voices to learn.
 This will not only make your job easier and faster, but they will also learn quickly.

 Play games and quiz in the class, probably every week it can be done.
 Teaching and learning should always be fun.
 Encourage your students to interact and play word games among themselves.
 Break the monotony in the teaching process, incorporate more and more games into it.
 This will add not only fun but the students will also remember them.

 21. Include songs:

 Songs and music are always catchy to ears, hence, try to make a song out of few languages as everyone learned in the nursery as nursery rhymes.
 This small poems are effective in learning and are easy to remember.
 You can also incorporate poem recital in English within a class, where students can share their own simple poems written in their own way.
 Prevent correcting their poem in initial phases but encourage them to write more and more as this will develop a lot of confidence and comfort towards the language.